labibalam564/Python-Projects/README.md

 # Python-Projects
-A repository containing my python projects
+This repository contains various projects I've created using Python and Jupyter notebook.
+Feel free to take a look!